-Let’s next discuss the current things about your career and the most significant news is that you recently signed with Dave Ellefson’s EMP label.
+Next, let’s discuss the current things about your career, and the most significant news is that you recently signed with Dave Ellefson’s EMP label.
 That’s amazing!

 Ron Keel: It already has.
 Just being associated with Dave and his label has given us much traction, momentum, credibility.
-The opportunity to make a new album and it will chart.
-You will open up the Billboard chart this summer and see The Ron Keel Band on the Billboard chart.
+The opportunity to make a new album, and it will chart.
+This summer, you will open up the Billboard chart and see The Ron Keel Band on the Billboard chart.

 Ron Keel: Absolutely.
 All of his albums have been charting.
-Mark Slaughter record did great, Autograph went to top 20 on the Billboard chart.
+Mark Slaughter’s record did great, and Autograph went to the Top 20 on the Billboard chart.
 I expect the same or better from The Ron Keel Band album.

 FIGHT TO SURVIVE

-In the 90’s you temporary gave up the rock/metal stuff and started a career as a country artist.
-Some fans were thinking that Ron Keel had become a sellout and had sold his soul to make some “easy” money with that country stuff.
+In the 90’s you temporarily gave up the rock/metal stuff and started a career as a country artist.
+Some fans thought that Ron Keel had become a sellout and sold his soul to make some “easy” money with that country stuff.
 What would you say about that?

 So, after all, you’ve done something right!

 Ron Keel: You always try.
 You try and get as many moves right as you can.
 There have been some mistakes along the way, and I’ll take credit for those.
 But I’ve had a great life.
 I’m really, really happy, blessed.
-Thankful for all the opportunities and still able to do what I love to do for a living and I do it well I think.
-I sing well and write new good songs, and that’s what I’m doing with the Ron Keel band.
+I am thankful for all the opportunities and can still do what I love to do for a living, and I do it well, I think.
+I sing well and write new good songs, and that’s what I’m doing with the Ron Keel Band.
 For the next ten years, I plan on taking it as far as I can.
 There is more behind me than there is in front of me.
 I have 37 years now in the business.
 I don’t have 37 years left in the business.
 There is more behind me than there is in front of me.
 So now I treasure every day, every song, every gig, every show.